 We all know that sound in the form of music can affect our moods.
-We can feel such emotions as nostalgic, sad, inspired, happy, wistful, fearful, heroic, or comfortable.
+Music can inspire such emotions as nostalgia, sadness, inspiration, happiness, wistfulness, fear, or comfort.

 Sound has been used by every culture from every age to not only worship and praise the divine, but to heal, strengthen, rejuvenate and restore us physically, spiritually, mentally and emotionally.
 We know from our own experiences the power of music and sound in our lives.
 Now we are finding how well studied and documented this is.
 Don Campbell in his book The Mozart Effect outlines in depth how sound is being used in many therapeutic contexts, and how particular tones and rhythms help to bring more health, vitality and clarity into the physical and mental bodies, unlocking the emotions and the creative spirit.
 Some information from his book is referenced below.